 EADS and BAE must get governments to agree before they can present a more detailed merger plan needed to convince skeptical investors.
-BAE’s largest shareholder, Invesco Ltd. (IVZ), has questioned the rational for the deal.
+BAE’s largest shareholder, Invesco Ltd. (IVZ:US), has questioned the rational for the deal.
 The fund controls 13.33 percent of BAE shares.

 German politicians have expressed dissatisfaction with the merger ratio, which would see BAE receive 40 percent of the combined company, even though EADS sales are higher than the 60 percent stake would suggest.
 Enders has dismissed calls for a different distribution, saying the value split adequately reflects the strengths of both companies.

 “We are now clearly in the make-or-break phase,” Enders told employees in his letter.
 “One way or another, our industry will not look the same after the project.